Incandescent light bulbs to get switched off in 2023 under new Biden rules

 LED savings

-Swapping out one incandescent bulb to an LED will save $40 to $90 over ten years, according to the Consumer Federation of American and the National Consumer Law Center.
-"Using a low estimate of $55 in savings and assuming a household has 45 incandescent bulbs, switching to LEDs translates into $1,000 in net savings over ten years," they said in a statement.
+Swapping out one incandescent bulb for an LED will save $40 to $90 over 10 years, according to the Consumer Federation of American and the National Consumer Law Center.
+"Using a low estimate of $55 in savings and assuming a household has 45 incandescent bulbs, switching to LEDs translates into $1,000 in net savings over 10 years," they said in a statement.

 "We applaud forward-looking retailers such as Ikea who have already pulled inefficient light bulbs from their shelves and are selling only energy-efficient LEDs.
 We urge other retailers to follow their lead and do the same so consumers can benefit starting with their very next purchase," Richard Eckman, energy advocate at the CFA, said in the release.